nherger/EnsembleSelection/README_new.md

 * `x = [m.addVar(vtype=GRB.BINARY, name="x_{"+str(i)+"}") for i in range(N)]`

    The vector x is our variable vector.
-Its length is the number of available model runs, N. The elements of the variables are of type boolean (1.0 or 0.0).
+Its length is the number of available model runs, N. The elements of the variables are of type binary (1.0 or 0.0).
 Model simulations with variable value 1.0 are going to be part of the optimal ensemble.

 * `m.addConstr(quicksum(x) == K)`

    This line defines the constraint.
-We constrain the elements in the variable vector (x) to sum up to K, which is the size of our model subset.
+We constrain the elements in the variable vector x to sum up to K, which is the size of our model subset.

 * `m.setObjective(get_flatten_expr(), GRB.MINIMIZE)`

    Our objective/cost function that we are trying to minimise is defined within get_flatten_expr().
 What it essentially does it minimize the MSE.
 Minimising a function which describes the MSE leads to the same solution as minimising a root mean squared error (RMSE) function.
 If you are interested in minimising or maximising any other cost function, you would need to modify the m.setObjective() function.
+It is also possible to add additional terms to the current objective function.

 * `solution = np.array([m.getVars()[i].x for i in range(N)])`